karthick87/scripts/python/Readme.md

 # Title

-This section is going to contain some useful scripts for python3 which helps to make your life easier in implementing certain things.
+This section is going to contain some useful python3 scripts which will help a new beginner to brush up things.

 ## Getting Started